Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 Best wishes from the UNESCO-UNEVOC team

 UNESCO-UNEVOC’s COVID-19 response project was implemented from January-June 2021.
-This project report provides a snapshot of activities that helped TVET institutions around the world address the short, medium and long-term effects of the crisis and ...
+This report of the key project results provides a snapshot of activities that helped TVET institutions around the world address the short, medium and long-term effect ...